CDRT/docs/bios/settings/thinkpad/network.md

 <details><summary>Change Priority</summary>

-Leads to the list of saved Wi-Fi networks.<br>
+View list of saved Wi-Fi networks.

-The option will show a warning message if Network List is empty.
-See descriptions below.<br>
+?> The option will show a warning message if Network List is empty.

+See descriptions below.

 ![](./img/managewifipriority.png)

 <details><summary>Priority List</summary>

-Contains the list of SSIDs of the saved networks.
+List of SSIDs of the saved networks.

 </details>

 <details><summary>Commit Changes and Exit</summary>

-This is the option to save changes and exits back to the Manage Wi-Fi network page.
+Save changes and exits back to the Manage Wi-Fi network page.

 </details>